 To keep the Anemones well-maintained, you have to keep your tank well-maintained.
 I will not be detailed about the process.
 But you have to have a good understanding of the essential maintenance of a tank.

 That means your tank should have a robust and efficient filtration system that will keep its water condition stable.
-Because changes in the water parameters like pH, nitrates, phosphates, salinity will create unwanted consequences with your Anemones.
+Because changes in the water parameters like pH, nitrates, phosphates, salinity will create unwanted consequences for your Anemones.